Opal Beginning School

 In order to secure your child’s placement, a non-refundable deposit of $1,700 (first and last tuition payments) is due 10 days after placement is offered.

 Opal Beginning School has two classrooms, Cedar and Alder, which operate from September to June.
-New for the 2015-16 school year the school day starts at 8:30am and ends at 1:30pm, Monday through Friday.
+New for the 2015-16 school year the school day starts at 8:30am and ends at 1:30pm, Monday through Friday for both classrooms.
 The school calendar is distributed with the family handbook in early August.
 In general, we follow the Portland Public Schools calendar.

 Opal Beginning School is for ages 3-5.
 Children must be 3 years old by June 1, 2015 to be eligible for enrollment.